echen333/cp-workshop/hints/0_all_hints.md

 Does it even matter the position of the elements in the string. as in can we solve the problem by just knowing the number of 0's and 1's?

 # I
-notice we just need 3 of the 4 numbers to be almost prime. we can just let the fourth number be our "filler" for our three fixed numbers.
+Notice we just need 3 of the 4 numbers to be almost prime.
+We can just let the fourth number be our "filler" for our three fixed numbers.

-sometimes, all four may not be all distinct, but we can handle that case in the end.
+Sometimes, all four may not be all distinct, but we can handle that case in the end.

 # J
 What is the tightest bound possible?
 What if can set one of the numbers to l.